 As a reminder, these are the storage drives I’ve used to re-test Anthem’s loading times with:

 As I also mentioned in my Anthem loading times piece on Tuesday, I’d consider these drives to all be fairly mid-range compared to other HDDs and SSDs you can buy today, so hopefully they should be reasonably representative of what you might have inside your PC.
-The 850 Evo, for example, was once our best SSD for gaming for mid-range buyers, but has since been replaced by the even nippier Samsung 860 Evo.
+The 850 Evo, for example, was once our favourite for mid-range buyers, but has since been replaced by the even nippier Samsung 860 Evo.
 The same goes for my NVMe candidate, too, which has since been replaced by the WD Black SN750.

 Just like last time, my tests involved timing how long it takes to search for a server after hitting ‘Continue’ from the title screen, how long you’re left waiting for beginning an expedition, and how long it takes to get back from an expedition into Fort Tarsis again.

 For my WD Black 3D NVMe SSD, not much has changed.
 Searching for a server actually took almost double the length of time post-patch – 38 seconds as opposed to 20-25 seconds – but setting off and returning from an expedition was pretty much identical.
 The former came in at 33 seconds (which previously varied between 31-36 seconds, so bang in the middle), while the latter came in at 15 seconds (two seconds quicker than what it took pre-patch).

 As for my regular Samsung 850 Evo SSD, however, I’d say Anthem’s loading times have actually got worse post-patch.
 The only time that actually improved was the time it took to search for a server, which practically halved from 41-47 seconds down to just 25 seconds.